IBM/ibm-streams-with-ml-model/README.md

 ### 2. Build and store a model

 We will build a model using a Jupyter notebook and scikit-learn.
 We're using a k-means classifier to group customers based on the contents of their shopping carts.
-Later, we will use that model to predict which group a customer is most likely to go in so that we can anticipate additional products to recommend.

 Once we have built and stored the model, it will be available for deployment so that it can be used in our streaming application.

 #### Import the notebook into your project